nicolasfauchereau/ICU/README.md

 [https://speakerdeck.com/nicolasf/icu-175](https://speakerdeck.com/nicolasf/icu-175)

-To view examples of these products incorportated in the presentation material uploaded on [speakerdeck](https://speakerdeck.com/) before the ICU teleconference.
+To view examples of some of these products incorportated in the presentation material uploaded on [speakerdeck](https://speakerdeck.com/) before the monthly ICU teleconference.

 <hr size=5>

-The scripts and [notebooks]() are written in the language [Python]().
-They make heavy use of the **Python scientific stack**: i.e. in particular the following libraries:
+The scripts and [notebooks]() are written in the language [Python](www.python.org).
+They make heavy use of the [**Python scientific stack**](http://www.scipy.org/about.html): i.e. in particular the following libraries:

 + [Numpy](http://www.numpy.org/)
 + [Scipy](http://www.scipy.org/)